Time to Relook India’s Contempt Law

 Brahma Prakash Sharma And Others v.
 State Of Uttar Pradesh

-In this case, a resolution was passed by District Bar Association against two Judicial officers who in the opinion of Bar was incompetent and uninspiring.
-The court did not find the Bar liable for the Contempt and also said that aim of the contempt proceedings is not to offer the protection to judges personally from imputation but is to give the protection to public confidence in the administration of justice.
+In this case, a resolution was passed by District Bar Association against two Judicial officers who, in the opinion of the Bar were incompetent and uninspiring.
+The court did not find the Bar liable for the Contempt.
+Also, it said that the aim of the contempt proceedings is not to offer protection to judges personally from imputation but to give protection to public confidence in the administration of justice.

 Perspective Publications (P) v.
 State Of Maharashtra

-In this case, the court summarized the law of contempt by stating that contempt proceedings must be exercised with great care and caution and any reasonable and fair criticism can be made on act and conduct of judges acting in judicial capacity because ” justice is not a cloistered virtue and she must be allowed to suffer the scrutiny and respectful, even though outspoken, comments of ordinary men”.
+In this case, the court summarized the law of contempt by stating that contempt proceedings must be exercised with great care and caution, and any reasonable and fair criticism can be made of the act and conduct of judges acting in a judicial capacity because ” justice is not a cloistered virtue.
+She must be allowed to suffer the scrutiny and respectful, even though outspoken, comments of ordinary men”.

 Gobind Ram v.
 State Of Maharashtra

-In this case, the court held that if the impugned publication is a defamatory attack on the judges it will not amount to contempt of court.
-A person would be held guilty only when his act interferes with due course of justice.
+In this case, the court held that if the impugned publication is a defamatory attack on the judges, it will not amount to contempt of court.
+A person would be held guilty only when his act interferes with the due course of justice.

 S Mulgaonkar v.
 Unknown

-In this case, an article related to judicial decisions, specially the Habeas Corpus case, was written by A G Noorani which anguished the then CJI of India.
+In this case, an article related to judicial decisions, especially the Habeas Corpus case, was written by A G Noorani, which anguished the then CJI of India.
 The Bench that initiated the Contempt proceedings found A G Noorani not guilty.